-We asked our Jewellery Consultant Raymond Sancroft-Baker to give us his top tips on buying and collecting jewellery.
+We asked our Jewelry Advisor Raymond Sancroft-Baker to give us his top tips on buying and collecting jewelry.

 WHERE TO BUY: RETAIL

 Walking down Bond Street there are numerous retail jewellery shops to visit.
 Graff will show you the finest diamonds and gemstones available.
 Cartier, Van Cleef & Arpels, Boucheron and Tiffany will be able to offer you a broad range of contemporary jewellery as well as a small selection of their vintage pieces.
 You will see a very wide range of jewels from the low thousands to the high millions.
 There will be an extensive choice and the benefit of immediate purchase, but you will be paying retail prices as having a shop on Bond Street is very expensive.

 Alternatively, if you go to an auction house to buy your jewellery you will have limited choice.
 Sometimes there is a good selection from a deceased estate (the family will retain the most wearable!), or someone is elderly and has no occasion to wear their jewellery.
 Christie’s, Sotheby’s and Bonhams all have auctions and offer a wide selection of gems and jewellery from different periods to choose from.
 The prices will be lower than retail but make sure you understand exactly what you are buying and look at the condition report as well as asking the specialist their opinion.

 There is always an implication in the word ‘investment’ that values will rise, I prefer to call jewelry a ’store of value’ and over time good pieces bought at the right price will keep pace with inflation.
 If you buy retail you will have to wait many years to get your money back and at auction there are fees when buying and selling so it is important to like and hopefully wear, the jewelry you purchase.